gustafnk/microservice-websites/index.md

 # Microservice Web UIs

 How can we develop web UIs where the different parts of the pages are developed by different teams?
-If you work in a large enough organization which has its product(s) on the web, that is probably a question you have asked yourself several times.
+If you work in a large enough organization which has its product(s) on the web, this is probably a question you have asked yourself several times.

 There are no lack of technologies to choose from when building web sites today.
 Three broad strategies can be identified: client-side rendering, server-side rendering, or both (isomorphic web applications).